 The Company takes into consideration techniques to mitigate investment risks such as the use of derivatives.
-During the year Atlantic entered into the sale of 31 USD futures contracts maturing on September 17, 2018 of an aggregate amount of \$4,7mln with the aim of hedging currency risk arising from the USD exposure of the Company's investments and bank balances.
+As part of its hedging policy Atlantic entered into an agreement for the sale of 25 USD futures contracts maturing on September 16, 2019 of an aggregate amount of \$3,75mln with the aim of hedging currency risk arising from the USD exposure of the Company's investments and bank balances.